2.A.47 The Divalent Anion:Na+ Symporter (DASS) Family

 Pho87 of Saccharomyces cerevisiae

-Vacuolar low affinity phosphate transporter, Pho91 (Estrella et al., 2008).
+Vacuolar low affinity phosphate transporter, Pho91 (Estrella et al., 2008) with 12 C-terminal TMSs and an N-terminal 360 hydrophilic region.
 Also transports selenite (Lazard et al., 2010).
 Pyrophosphate stimulates the phosphate-sodium symporter of Trypanosoma brucei (TC# 2.A.47.2.4) acidocalcisomes and Saccharomyces cerevisiae vacuoles (this protein) (Potapenko et al. 2019).

 Pho91 of Saccharomyces cerevisiae (P27514)